laluka/lalubuntu/readme.md

 - If you just want to try it quick at no cost
   - Feel free tu use my referal link: https://m.do.co/c/8f065e035836
-    - You earn 200$ credit to be used within two months
+    - You earn 250$ credit to be used within two months
     - I (lalu) save 25$ on my next infra bill, which is nice!
     - Thank you 🌹

-## Base install
+---

+## Lalubuntu Actual Content

-Base-installs scripts will install all the needed sofware and packages
+- **Base-installs** scripts will install all the needed sofware and packages
   - This ansible script will first update and install a lot of needed packages.
 You can view all the packages in `default_packages` variable in `roles/base-install/defaults/main.yml` file
   - Then, it will install and configure zsh (file is `zsh-config`)
   - Then, the script will install mise (former RTX) and mise packages (`mise-all`)
   - After, finishing the configuration of zsh with mise-en-place (file is `zsh-config-post-mise`)
   - After that, it will setup a directory named DATA (`setup-dir`)(I used it as my work dir)
   - Then, some configuration of vim will be done (`vim-default`)
   - Docker and docker compose will be installed (`docker-install`)
   - Using fresh rust install, the script will install several tools using cargo (`cargo-dl`)
   - A lil' bit of cleanup will be made (`cleanup`)

-## Offensive Stuff

-Offensive stuff, as the name sounds like, will install all offensive tools (some upgrade could be made tho)
+- **Offensive Stuff**, as the name sounds like, will install all offensive tools (some upgrade could be made tho)
   - First, the script will install some tools using golang (`golang-tooling`)
   - After that, it will install some tools and wordlists from github (`wordlists-and-tools`)
   - A lil' bit of cleanup will be made (`cleanup`)

-## Gui tools

-Some GUI software such as vscode or office will be installed
+- **GUI** softwares such as vscode or office will be installed
   - First, it installs common GUI softwares `install-gui-tools` (wireshark, vlc, obs...) (you can find all the packages in `gui_tools_to_install` (`roles/gui-tools/defaults/main.yml`))
   - Then, it will installs google chrome (`install-google-chrome`)
   - Last but not least, it will download and install veracrypt (`install-veracrypt`)
   - Then, install nomachine (`install-nomachine`)
   - Then, install discord (`install-discord`)
   - Then, install vscode (`install-vscode`)
   - Then, install signal (`install-signal`)
   - After, it will install and setup regolith because regolith is GOAT (`setup-regolith`)
   - To finish, some cleanup ! (`cleanup`)

 ---

 ## Gotchas

-- If you are lost, use `Mod+Shift+?` to open the bindings help panel!
+- If you are lost in regolith, use `Mod+Shift+?` to open the bindings help panel!
-- One can switch between Regolith and Gnome by logging out and picking the desired UI
+- One can switch between Regolith and Gnome by logging out and picking the desired GUI
-  - In Gnome: Top-Right corner, then logout
+  - In Gnome: `Top-Right corner` then logout
-  - In Regolith: CMD+SPACE, then logout
+  - In Regolith: `CMD+SPACE` then logout
+- If you're in a VM, remember to `enable 3D acceleration` which seems required for `24.04` and later

 <img src='screens/demo-switch-gnome-regolith.png' width='500'>